-b.
+When Emails is selected, a keyboard appears.
 Multiple email addresses can be entered separated by a comma.

 NOTE: All email addresses, including the commas, must be a total of 255 characters or less.
 Email addresses and free-text messages share the same memory space with a maximum allowable length of 309 characters.
 Long email addresses or multiple email addresses reduce the number of characters available for a free-text message.

 NOTE: The short codes represent the contacts listed under To; however, the device sends the actual email addresses listed under Emails.
-Any email addresses entered under Enter Email can be removed by selecting Emails to reopen the keyboard b.
-Tap a canned message to view the complete canned message.
+Any email addresses entered under Enter Email can be removed by selecting Emails to reopen the keyboard under the Enter Email pop-up window.

+4. Select Canned Message to select a canned message or select Free Text to add free text.

+Canned Message

-- 5. Select Canned Message to select a canned message or select Free Text to add free text. - 6.
-Canned Message - a.
-When Canned Message is selected and if canned messages were entered with SatTerm, a list of canned messages appears in the order they were entered with SatTerm, as shown in Figure 26.
+a.
+When Canned Message is selected and if canned messages were entered with SatTerm, a list of canned messages appears in the order they were entered with SatTerm, as shown in Figure 25.

-Figure 26: Select Canned Message
+Figure 25: Select Canned Message